MicrosoftDocs/win32/desktop-src/index.md

 ms.localizationpriority: medium
 ---

-# Develop Windows desktop apps using Win32
+# Develop Windows desktop apps using the Win32 API

-Create Windows desktop applications that your customers can use at work and play by using Win32 and COM APIs to leverage features of the operating system.
+Create Windows desktop applications that your customers can use at work and play by using the Win32 API.
+The Win32 API (also called the Windows API) is the platform of choice for applications that need the highest level of performance and direct access to system hardware.

 <ul class="panelContent cardsF">
     <li>